Skip to main content

 kubectl get pods -n ${NAMESPACE}

-This tutorial uses the Qwen3-0.6B model, which you deploy using the agg.yaml from the Dynamo repo.
+With the platform running, you can now deploy a model for inference.
+This tutorial uses the Qwen3-0.6B model, which you deploy using the agg.yaml from the Dynamo repository.

 1. Download the agg.yaml and modify the image value by changing my-tag to 0.9.1 on lines 16 and 30: